 How has connected car data changed how we use our vehicles?
-Many of us already expect some sort of software-powered convenience in our vehicles.
-More than 60% of surveyed US drivers want connected car capabilities for safety and navigation, followed by on-demand functions, vehicle management, and comfort.
+Many of us now expect software-powered convenience in our vehicles.
+In fact, more than 60% of surveyed US drivers want connected car capabilities for safety and navigation, followed by on-demand functions, vehicle management, and comfort.

-Today, you can use an app to start your car rental business with personal vehicles that aren’t in use.
+An app can use connected car data to help start your car rental business with personal vehicles that aren’t in use.
 Turo does this today with access to location data and the ability to lock and unlock car doors remotely.
-You can use an app to optimize your EV charging schedules with utility rates or low emission hours on the grid.
+You can use EV battery and charging data to optimize your EV charging schedules with utility rates or low-emission hours on the grid.
 Mileage data from connected cars can also be used by insurance companies and partners to price auto insurance premiums accurately.

-But spoiler alert: everything that’s new and different must be approached with care.
+But spoiler alert: everything new and different must be approached with care.

 As a developer platform for connected cars, our goal is to enable apps to do great things while protecting drivers' autonomy over their connected car data.

 Apps use the Smartcar platform to retrieve a variety of car data, like:

 The Smartcar Customer Success team has had the privilege of working alongside many innovative mobility apps that believe in using car data the right way.

 Here are a few lessons we learned while helping our customers launch great apps for drivers who want to experience the benefits of connected car data: